How to Write the Best University Application

 When it is time for writing the personal statement, arm yourself with an understanding of what it is, how it should be structured and how long it should be, so that you can be supportive and helpful if you are asked to be an editor or proof reader.
 If you are not asked, just be sure that someone else is.
 When you do read it, do keep in mind that it is an academic application and that sporting and music achievements are less important to the admissions staff than solid academic research.
 This means that even though you are terribly proud of all those trophies and rosettes, it may be more important that those precious two lines are taken up analysing something academic, such as the LSE lecture on Donald Trump.

 My experience has taught me that the best university applications are made by the most prepared students.
 Those who leave this to the last minute just do not obtain the offers which they want, because the lack of any evidence of interest shows.
 I suggest that students start thinking about university long before their end of year exams and in any case, no later than the Easter holidays of the Lower Sixth.
 Help your child find the tools to produce something truly excellent for their application, by encouraging self-reflection and careful consideration of the subject which they have chosen to study; the very best personal statements are from students who have done these things.

-If you would like to guide your son or daughter in best preparing a clear strategy for researching and writing their personal statement, please encourage them to come to our workshop on How to Write a Brilliant Personal Statement or speak with one of our University Admissions Consultants to book a bespoke 1-1 session for advice on applying to universities outside of the UK, including Ivy League Colleges.
+If you would like to guide your son or daughter in best preparing a clear strategy for researching and writing their personal statement, please speak with one of our University Admissions Consultants to book a bespoke 1-1 session for advice on applying to universities, including those outside of the UK and Ivy League Colleges.